-This Special Issue will include papers on the biomass valorization through different applications (The CFP on the journal website
+This Special Issue will include papers on Materials and Clean Processes for Sustainable Energy and Environmental Applications (The CFP on the journal website

 Organized by: Dr. Mejdi Jeguirim (email@example.com)

 Renewable Energy Focus seeks to deliver high-value insights across the energy value chain through integrative, comprehensive, and leading-edge research – covering high impact innovations in renewable energy systems integration; modelling and analysis; policy; and business innovations.
 At the technology level we publish fundamental and applied research (and insights) on commercially-feasible renewable energy technology development across all vertical technology sectors.
 (The CFP on the journal website)

 - Decentralisation and its impact on decarbonising the grid

 - How should the grid evolve to manage a complex interaction of different energy technology profiles reliably and economically, both in the developed and developing world?

 - The role of Digitisation and advanced IT technology to manage, decarbonise, co-ordinate and optimise the grid (and assets associated with it).